ruffoa/Compilers-PT_Pascal/CordyTests/SemanticOutput.md

 File diff
 -------------------------
 ```
+% value emitted 166 !== % value emitted 169 on line 221 of bust.pt
-% value emitted 238 !== % value emitted 236 on line 280 of bust.pt
+% value emitted 235 !== % value emitted 236 on line 280 of bust.pt
-% value emitted 222 !== % value emitted 220 on line 348 of bust.pt
+% value emitted 219 !== % value emitted 220 on line 348 of bust.pt
-% value emitted 434 !== % value emitted 428 on line 525 of bust.pt
+% value emitted 431 !== % value emitted 428 on line 525 of bust.pt
-% value emitted 928 !== % value emitted 920 on line 1052 of bust.pt
+% value emitted 925 !== % value emitted 920 on line 1052 of bust.pt
 % value emitted 514 !== % value emitted 506 on line 1182 of bust.pt
 % value emitted 514 !== % value emitted 506 on line 1390 of bust.pt
 % value emitted 389 !== % value emitted 383 on line 1450 of bust.pt